SSWConsulting/SSW.Rules.Content/rules/how-to-monetize-apps/rule.md

 Some apps offer functionality to users for free, and in exchange gather information about users for sale to advertisers or other interested parties.
 Tiktok, one of the most successful apps in the world, is a [surveillance app that mines data about users, their connections, and environment](https://www.afr.com/policy/foreign-affairs/tiktok-s-alarming-excessive-data-collection-revealed-20220714-p5b1mz).
 Some apps are more extreme than others, and the breadth and depth of dat acquisition can vary.

 ### Resource utilization
-Sometimes an app will use a user's resources in the background.
-This is cool for things like [SETI@Home](https://setiathome.berkeley.edu/), a screensaver that use's an idle computer's CPU to crunch numbers in the search for alien life, but less cool for apps that install an [agent into a user's browser and use it to mine cryptocurrency](https://www.theregister.com/2022/08/30/nitrokod_crypto_malware_google).
+Sometimes an app will use users' resources in the background.
+This is cool for things like [SETI@Home](https://setiathome.berkeley.edu/), a screensaver that uses an idle computer's CPU to crunch numbers in the search for alien life, but less cool for apps that install an [agent into a user's browser and use it to mine cryptocurrency](https://www.theregister.com/2022/08/30/nitrokod_crypto_malware_google).